nex3/nex3.github.io/source/blog/256-2025-oaties-games.md

 * 1994: _The Incredible Toon Machine_ displaces _Jazz Jackrabbit_.
 Both of these
   are childhood favorites, but I'd forgotten to mark the former on Backloggd until this year.
-While the OG Epic shooter platformer was an absolute fascination for young Natalie, as an adult I find the _Incredible Machine_ open-ended approach to puzzle design and the ways it presents challenges in what is fundamentally a sandbox much more interesting.
+While the OG Epic shooter platformer was an absolute fascination for young Natalie, as an adult I find the _Incredible Machine_'s open-ended approach to puzzle design and the ways it presents challenges in what is fundamentally a sandbox much more interesting.